syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 # Paste Clean-up in Blazor RichTextEditor

 The Rich Text Editor offers a built-in option to paste content from Microsoft Word, Microsoft Outlook, Microsoft Excel, and other websites by filtering out tags, attributes, and styles.
-Copy content from Microsoft Office or other websites and paste it into the editor, where it is cleaned up and pasted based on the settings in the [PasteCleanupSettings] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html) property values.
+Copy content from Microsoft Office or other websites and paste it into the editor, where it is cleaned up and pasted based on the settings in the [PasteCleanupSetting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html) property values.

 ## Paste settings

-When pasting content into the editor, you can control the formatting and styles by using the [pasteCleanup settings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html) property.
+When pasting content into the editor, you can control the formatting and styles by using the [PasteCleanupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html) property.
 The following settings are available to clean up the content:

 | API | Description | Default Value | Type |
 |:----------------:|:---------:|:-----------------------------:|:---------:|